 Human-Centred Design continues to revolutionise the way services and products are designed and delivered.
-Businesses are expected to provide relevant and seamless experiences, and a one-way monologue with the customer no longer resonates.
+Businesses are expected to provide relevant and seamless experiences, a one-way monologue with the customer no longer resonates.
 Instead, businesses are encouraged to engage in conversation with their consumers to understand their needs and desires.
-This shift in user-centred thinking empowers businesses to deliver thoughtful, relevant, and useful experiences and has resulted in the growing demand for Service Designers.
+This shift in user-centred thinking empowers businesses to deliver thoughtful, relevant, and useful experiences resulting in the growing demand for Service Designers.

 What is Service Design?